If you want to finish your DIY projects or plan on getting into the construction business, you’re going to need a stick welder.

 The 2T mode offers two cycles.
 In 2T mode, you will have to use the torch switch cable or connect the foot pedal.
 All that you have to in this mode is press the switch while holding it down.
 The machine will work at the selected power setting for as long as you’re holding the switch.
 This mode is particularly suitable for beginners.

 The 4T mode offers four cycles, ideal for more experienced welders.
 To use it, you’ll have to press switch number 1, which will start the shielding gas.
-When you release the switch, the power will flow to the main amps.
-You can redirect the power to the end amps if you press the switch again.
+When you release the switch, the power will flow to the leading amps.
+You can redirect the energy to the end amps if you press the switch again.
 If you release the trigger, the arc will stop working.

 The AHP AlphaTIG 200x comes with a 3-year warranty.